 In the early 1970’s I knew an older lady who owned a beach house not too far from where my family lived in the summertime.
+Her name was Mrs. Webster, of Wingaersheek Beach, Gloucester, Massachusetts.
 She must have been about seventy years old, which means she was born at the turn of the century.

-When I was very young, five, six, seven, and eight years old, this lady would invite me and sometimes one or two of my friends into her very nice house for a piece of candy.
+When I was very young, five, six, seven, and eight years old, Mrs. Webster would invite me and my two friends, Detlef and Lieschen, into her very nice house for a piece of candy.
 The cost to us for the sweets?
 Just a short visit, and to talk for awhile.
 Because there was no one else.

 In all the words she said that I’ve forgotten, what’s lasted is her smile and her giving ways.
 Did she wait for us every morning, hoping we’d walk by?
 I don’t know.
-Did she keep her house just so, in case a certain boy’s bare feet braved her driveway’s little stones—and the splintery deck stairs—to knock at her door?
+Did she keep her house just so, in case a certain trio braved her driveway’s little stones—and the splintery deck stairs—to knock at her door?
 I think she did.

-I’d stand in her home that had a beautiful Gloucester beach view and she’d smile and hold out a bowl.
-It was always my choice: But what was she offering?
+We’d stand in her home that had a beautiful Gloucester beach view and she’d smile and hold out a bowl.
+It was always our choice: But what was she offering?

 Little fingers reached into that bowl filled with bulls-eyes and really good lemon drops.
 What I took away did not come in a wrapper.
 The taste did not fade.
 I did not have to sit up straight to learn this lesson.